You are listening to the Sean Hannity Radio Show Podcast.

 How about we honor those people that protect our freedoms every day?

-We've got uh House Conservatives now, Freedom Caucus Chairman Mark Meadows explaining that they're introducing legislation to appoint a second special counsel.
+We've got House Conservatives now, Freedom Caucus Chairman Mark Meadows, explaining that they're introducing legislation to appoint a second special counsel.

-Uh, David Schoen, I think that's a much better answer than giving it to somebody maybe he's honorable, we'll find out.
+David Schoen, I think that's a much better answer than giving it to somebody.

 Right.

-Michael Horwitz is an honest guy, and we've learned from his earlier investigation that he can call it straight, but there are no teeth in that thing.
+Michael Horowitz is an honest guy, and we've learned from this earlier investigation that he can call it straight, but there are no teeth in that thing.

-We don't know even what's happened to the investigation that have been referred to to other prosecutors.
+We don't know even what's happened to the investigations that have been referred to to other prosecutors.

-So a special counsel in this case, while we dread it because they seem to be never ending and costing us millions of dollars, may be the only answer.
+So the special counsel in this case, while we dread it because they seem to be never ending and costing us millions of dollars, may be the only answer.

-I I want to make one other point though.
+I want to make one other point, though.

 You know, we've talked before about the media, and the media clearly is misleading the public here about what's happening when they accuse Trump of being heavy-handed by telling them to disclose documents.